 Oil Boom (1940s-1970s)

 Venezuela’s prominence in the oil market and government oversight of the industry was a constant throughout the 1940s and 1950s.
 In 1960, Venezuela became a founding member of the Organization of the Petroleum Exporting Countries (OPEC), through which the world’s largest oil producers coordinate prices to give states more control.
 Joining OPEC substantially benefited Venezuela during the 1970s, when an OPEC embargo during the Yom Kippur War caused oil prices to soar.
 Venezuela’s per capita income quickly became the highest of any country in Latin America as oil revenues quadrupled.
-In 1976, President Perez created the state-run oil company Petroleos de Venezuela, S.A (PDVSA) to supervise the oil industry.
+In 1976, the President of Venezuela, Carlos Andrés Pérez, created the state-run oil company Petroleos de Venezuela, S.A.
+(PDVSA) to supervise the oil industry.

 Oil Bust (1980s-2000s)